margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for all the true thoughts from God that echo through today after yesterday and last summer
 * Grateful for the people in the apartment complex
 * Grateful for the people I worked with in Washington, DC
-* Grateufl for the work in the DC metro subway
+* Grateful for the work in the DC metro subway
-* Grateufl for the people working in NY entrepreneurship
+* Grateful for the people working in NY entrepreneurship
 * Grateful for the life of little kids
 * Grateful for all the people working on software development
 * Grateful for Darius's love of music